-St. Louis is one of Slalom’s newest offices and is poised to be one of the fastest growing in the Midwest.
 Home to a burgeoning start-up scene, storied Midwest companies, and loads of talent, St. Louis is a city on the rise.
-We sat down with Stefanie Thelen, the office’s new general manager, to learn why she chose Slalom, her perspectives on the market, and what inspires her.
+We sat down with the office's general manager Stefanie Thelen to learn why she chose Slalom, how she views the market, and what inspires her.

 You’ve decided to make Slalom your home—and we couldn’t be more excited.
 Tell us a little about why you chose Slalom.